 In addition, a total of 5,233 fatal workplace injuries were reported in 2019, up 2% from the previous year.
-It’s clear that warehouse safety is an incredibly important aspect of your business both to keep your company running successfully and to keep your employees safe and productive.
+It’s clear that warehouse safety is an incredibly important aspect of your operations, both to keep your company running successfully and to keep your employees safe and productive.
 Here are the top 10 warehouse safety hazards to keep on your radar when performing your warehouse safety checks.

 Slips and Trips

 Solvents, flammable substances, and carcinogens are some of the harmful substances that can cause injury or death at work.
 Hazard communication is key when it comes to these types of materials.

 Luckily, the solution to this potential problem is quick and affordable.
 Adrian’s Pallet Rack Safety product line offers effective, simple, and affordable solutions for work area protection and flue space compliance.
 Our products do not require any tools or retrofitting, install in seconds, and are more affordable than many other safety solutions.

 Lack of Awareness